kemadev/repository-template/README.md

 #### CI / CD

 - CI / CD pipelines are fully automated and managed by GitHub Actions.
 You can find the workflows in [.github/workflows](.github/workflows) directory.
-- You have some [IssueOps](https://issue-ops.github.io/docs/) commands available, that will run against your PRs base ref.
+- You have some [IssueOps](https://issue-ops.github.io/docs/) commands available, that will run against your PR's base ref.
 Here are the available commands:
   - `.preview` will run a stack update preview
   - `.up` will run a stack update if PR is mergeable
   - `.up --force` will force a stack update, even if PR is not mergeable.
 Only available to repository admins